MoeyJac/CSE-505-Final-Project/README.markdown

 `./sasp -i -la -s0 parkinsons.lp`

-This starts s(ASP) in interactive mode which launches an swi like terminal.
+This starts s(ASP) in interactive mode which launches an swi like terminal, reading from the `parkinsons.lp` file.
 Once the terminal is open queries can be passed.
 For example:

 `?- recommendation(clozapine).`